aembke/fred.rs/docs/README.md

 Design
 ======

-This document a more detailed overview of how the library is built.
+This document provides a more detailed overview of how the library is built.
 The intended audience is potential contributors, maintainers, or anybody looking to do a deeper technical evaluation.

 The [CONTRIBUTING](../CONTRIBUTING.md) doc also provides a high level overview, but is written specifically for users that want to add new commands with as little friction as possible.
 These documents provide more background and context.